What are the USP <787>, USP <788>, and USP <789> Standards?

 To meet the requirements in this chapter, the subvisible particle content in each batch of drug product must be tested as part of normal lot release and quality control tests.
 At least 25 mL of sample volume is required for this testing.

 Two compendial methods are specified for this test: light obscuration (LO) and membrane microscopy.
 The light obscuration method is the preferred test under most circumstances due to its ease of use and in-solution measurements.
 The acceptable particle limit for this test depends on the drug product volume.
-Most biotherapeutics are ≤100 mL in volume and therefore must contain no more than 6000 particles ≥10 μm and 600 ≥25 μm per container when tested via LO to comply with this chapter.
+Most biotherapeutics are ≤100 mL in volume and must contain no more than 6000 particles ≥10 μm and 600 ≥25 μm per container when tested via LO to comply with this chapter.

 The membrane microscopy method (referred to as the “microscopic” test in USP <788>) is a secondary analytical test for subvisible particles.
-It is used when the LO method is not appropriate for a given drug product, such as for therapies with high viscosity or a non-transparent formulation buffer.
+It is used when the LO method is inappropriate for a given drug product, such as for therapies with high viscosity or a non-transparent formulation buffer.
 It is also sometimes used to confirm that a batch of drug product meets USP <788> requirements, but it cannot be used to “pass” a batch that has previously failed the light obscuration method.
 For most biologics, the drug product must contain no more than 3000 particles ≥10 μm and 300 ≥25 μm per container when tested to this method for compliance.
-Since membrane microscopy can partially remove some particle types such as protein aggregates and silicone oil droplets, the particle counts and concentrations must be significantly lower via membrane microscopy than via light obscuration to meet USP <788> criteria.
+Since membrane microscopy can partially remove some particle types, such as protein aggregates and silicone oil droplets, the particle counts, and concentrations must be significantly lower via membrane microscopy than via light obscuration to meet USP <788> criteria.

 USP <787> Subvisible Particulate Matter in Therapeutic Protein Injections

 While it is applied to all injectable drug products, USP <788> was originally developed for small molecule therapies.
 As protein therapeutics became more commonplace, there was a need to develop subvisible particle monitoring strategies tailored to protein drug products and the unique challenges they pose for particle monitoring.
-Essentially, all protein therapies contain some subvisible protein aggregate particles, which are thought to pose higher risks to patient safety than many other particle types.
+All protein therapies contain some subvisible protein aggregate particles, which are thought to pose higher risks to patient safety than many other particle types.
 Aggregates are often challenging to analyze via membrane microscopy due to their fragile, “soft” structure.
 Additionally, many protein therapies are much lower volume than small molecule therapies, making it difficult to meet the volume requirements of the methods in USP <788>.

 USP <787> is an alternative test to USP <788> designed to analyze protein therapies' subvisible particles.
 It is based on the light obscuration method in USP <788> and has the same subvisible particle limits as that method.
 However, it allows a wider range of sample volumes to be used in testing—between 1-25 mL.
-Due to the challenges of processing protein aggregates with membrane microscopy, the light obscuration method is strongly preferred for these therapies and is the only explicitly provided method in this chapter.
+Due to the challenges of processing protein aggregates with membrane microscopy, the light obscuration method is strongly preferred for these therapies.
+It is the only explicitly provided method in this chapter.

 USP <789> Particulate Matter in Ophthalmic Solutions